KinjuuuWrites/packaging-reusable-code/README.md

 ### Middlewares (Reusable code part)

 Bootstrap a NodeJS project as you want and install the dependencies required.
-Herein is a basic authentication middleware that verifies a JWT token, decodes it and set's it in the request:
+Herein is a basic authentication middleware that verifies a JWT token, decodes it and set's the `_id` in the request:

 ```js
 // authentication.js